mamund/apis-and-agents/misc/platform-overview.md

 This platform lets you chain **web services**, even if:
 - You didn’t write them
 - You don’t own them
-- You don’t trust their internal logic
+- You don’t have access to their internal logic

 As long as they follow the interface contract, they’re **safe to mix**.